List of Playboy Playmates of 1966

 The following is a list of Playboy Playmates of 1966.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

 Judy Tyler (December 24, 1947, in Los Angeles, California, – June 18, 2013) was Playboy magazine's Playmate of the Month for its January 1966 issue.
 Her centerfold was photographed by Mario Casilli.

 Tyler went into sales following her Playboy days.

 June 18, 2013, Judy died from complications of open heart surgery.
-She was 65 years young).
+She was 65 years old.

 February

 Melinda Windsor (born June 25, 1944, in Akron, Ohio) was the pseudonym used by Ann Brockway, a 21-year-old student at the University of California at Los Angeles (UCLA).
 She was Playboy magazine's Playmate of the Month for its February 1966 issue.
 Her centerfold was photographed by Tony Marco.

 She used a pseudonym to protect her true identity.
 According to The Decatur Daily Review, from December 1966, she was 22 and married to Niells Hansson at the time she appeared on the cover of the January 1967 Playboy.

 Windsor was photographed by Maynard Frank Wolfe for the January 1967 issue of Playboy and by Morton Tadder for the Fall 1967 issue of VIP magazine.